joseporiolayats/torchtrader/README.md

 ![Docs](https://github.com/joseporiolayats/torchtrader/actions/workflows/mkdocs.yml/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/joseporiolayats/torchtrader/badge.svg?branch=master)](https://coveralls.io/github/joseporiolayats/torchtrader?branch=master)

+# UNDER HEAVY DEVELOPMENT.
+# REFERENCE PURPOSES ONLY.

-TorchTrader is an automated framework for trading assets using bots which take decisions based on deep learning algorithms.
+**TorchTrader** is an automated framework for trading assets using bots which take decisions based on deep learning algorithms.

-Currently using Pytorch as the deep-learning backend.
+Currently using Pytorch 2 as the deep-learning backend.

+## What's the aim?
+TorchTrader is a trading framework which includes actual machine-learning algorithms for automated decision making with scripted strategies and runnable bots for each one

+## Development
+At the first stage, some strategies will have the hyperparameters tuned automagically by AI.
+This training phase takes time and compute power, so be aware to use GPU or host it in a cloud GPU service.

+## Work-modes
+TorchTrader can operate in many ways, separate or simultaneous.
+- Watcher: Watch and plot many technical analysis indicators.
+- Quant: Discover strategies and tune them into profitable actions.
+- High Frequency Trading (HFT): Operate in all the markets desired with the selected strategies.

+The strategies

+### Computation
+It will be focused on using CUDA as strongly as possible, but there will be support also for CPU training and inference of new models

+### Environment
+I'll be using Poetry for package management and woking with a venv without conda.

+### Deployment
+It is intended to be Docker ready for fast deployment with optimized docker-compose and docker image.

+### Documentation
+Full project documentation is here https://joseporiolayats.github.io/torchtrader

-### CI/CD Tools used with pre-commit and GitHub Actions
+### Testing Tools used with pre-commit and GitHub Actions
 - pytest
 - pytest-cov
 - tox